What to expect when arriving in Delaware

 Changes in overnight accommodation protocol: Your hotel or vacation rental may reach out to you before your arrival to provide instructions for checking in and out that have been modified due to COVID-19.
 Housekeeping services may have also been changed so please follow all instructions to make your stay easy.

-Support local business: Many small businesses have been operating at low capacity since the start of COVID-19 so, show them some love by opting for local businesses with their unique products and cuisines rather than the stores and restaurants you can visit in your home town too.
+Support local business: Many small businesses have been operating at 50 percent capacity since the start of COVID-19 so, show them some love by opting for local businesses with their unique products and cuisines rather than the stores and restaurants you can visit in your home town too.

 Consumer Protection Standards: You'll see many businesses with a shield decal at the entrance that says "Consumer Protection Standards."
 These businesses have participated in a voluntary program with the Delaware Division of Small Business.
 The decal shows that business working hard to meet a high level of safety standards.